pretix/pretix-docs/docs/tutorial/continuous-operation/payment.md

 The prerequisites for this are an active Stripe merchant account and a bank account.

 pretix will automatically log payments coming in through most payment providers, including Stripe.
-As soon as Stripe records a payment, pretix marks the corresponding order in our shop as paid.
+As soon as Stripe or another payment provider records a payment, pretix marks the corresponding order in our shop as paid.
 Bank transfers are the exception to that rule because pretix would need to monitor payments arriving at our bank account.

 On pretix Hosted, it is possible to set up a connection to our bank account.